DCherish/iOS_N_Swift/Day02/Diary/README.md

 <div align="center">

- 💗 *Preview is now Loading.
-It will be played soon.
-Plz Wait* 🙃
+💗 *Preview Video is now Loading...
+It will be played soon!
+Plz Wait* 🙃 💔 *If Preview Video is not shown or not played, Press refresh button* 🫥

 </div>